By Stephanie Smarrelli

 Fans can watch the series live and free on 7Plus.

-View the Australian fixture below and the full fixture here.
+View the Australian fixture below and the full fixture here for the women's draw and here for the men's draw.